Weak Gibbs measures for the natural extension of $(\kappa/\beta, \beta)$-shifts: introduction

 Yuri introduced the notion of weak Gibbs measures for piecewise $C^0$-invertible systems with finite range structure \cite{Yu1, Yu2, Yu3}.
 Later several versions of weak Gibbs measures have been defined for other dynamical systems \cite{BV, PS2, PS3}.
 Pfister and Sullivan showed that if $L$ is a lattice and $X\subset A^L$ is a shift space satisfying the decoupling condition and $\varphi$ has bounded total oscillations, then any equilibrium measure for $\varphi$ is a weak Gibbs measure for $\psi=\varphi-p(\varphi)$ \cite{PS3}.
 Carapezza et al. gave a characterization of specification for $\Xab$ \cite{CLR}.
 Using this characterization we can check that the decoupling condition implies the specification for $\Sab$.

-Recently, Pfister and Sullivan have given a necessary and sufficient condition on $\b$ such that any equilibrium measure for a function of bounded total oscillations is a weak Gibbs measure in the natural extension of a $\b$-shift \cite{PS1}.
+Recently, Pfister and Sullivan have given a necessary and sufficient condition on $\b$ for the case $\a=0$ such that any equilibrium measure for a function of bounded total oscillations is a weak Gibbs measure in the natural extension of a $\b$-shift \cite{PS1}.
 So it is natural to ask what happens when $\a>0$.

 Let $a=(a_i), b=(b_i)\in\N_0^\N$ be the $(\a, \b)$-expansions of $0$ and $1$, respectively.
 When $\a=0$ we have $a_i=0$ for $i\in\N$, and if an admissible word $w=w_1\cdots w_n0\cdots0$ satisfies $w_n\neq0$, then $\widehat{w}=w_1\cdots w_{n-1}(w_n-1)0\cdots0$ is also admissible and it can be followed by any words.
 Moreover the number of the inverse image of the transformation $w\mapsto\widehat{w}$ is bounded from above (\cite[Lemma 2.2]{PS1}).
 This property plays an essential role in the proof of Pfister and Sullivan.
 In the general case, it is known that $a$ has the following structure;